 Before your pupils set off on the Journey of a Refugee, we talk to them about their lives.
 What do they normally do every day?
 What makes them happy?
 We also talk about children who find themselves caught up in a war.
 Do they think they would be happy growing up in a country affected by war?

 Then your pupils personally ‘check in’ and set off together on a journey with a workbook in their hands.
 Afterwards they share their experiences.
 What did the journey trigger?

 In short: in our museum, your pupils are not only observers, but also participants, thinkers and doers.

-Combine your refugee journey with a personal encounter with Sahar, Ayham, Qorban, Yaman or someone else who has fled their home.
+Combine the Journey of a Refugee with a personal encounter with Sahar, Ayham, Qorban, Yaman or someone else who has fled their home.
 Your pupils discover that ‘a refugee’ is a human being just like them, with dreams, feelings and fears.
 Somebody who goes to school or work, likes to spend time with family and friends, and likes to have fun.
-In short: a refugee leads a life that is not all that different to theirs.
+In short: a refugee leads a life that is not all that different from theirs.